aduros/wasm4/site/docs/tutorials/snake/handling-user-input.md

 - X and Space = Button 1
 - Y, C and Z = Button 2

-This should cover QWERTY, QWERTZ and Dovrak layouts.
+This should cover QWERTY, QWERTZ and Dvorak layouts.

 The gamepads for the players 2, 3 and 4 are currently not implemented.